vidithj/VaccinationAvailableslot/README.md

 This application will check the cowin web portal for available slot for next 7 days.
 If the slot is available it will display the center name and other information regarding the vacciation center.

 To run the application :
-Option 1 : If you have go installed in local then :

 1. Goto assets folder then userninfo.json .
 Add the pincode area you want to search and minimum age and max age ,hours you want to check again after and your phone number for vaccination center availability.